 - Wall between occupied space and space with pollution, such as plant room, boiler room, chemical storage area, parking garage.

-Icynene spray foam insulation acts as an air and moisture barrier and can protect against mass transfer of moisture, also protecting against the resulting condensation and mould issues.
+Icynene spray foam insulation acts as an air and moisture barrier and can protect against mass transfer of moisture, also protecting against the resulting condensation and mold issues.

 - Walls between regular rooms and rooms with high moisture, such as swimming pools and rooms with water tanks.